-The Company focuses on the research and development of new drugs.
-With its rich experience and expertise in drug R&D, the Company has successfully established the R&D and industrialization platforms for precision small molecule drugs and complex recombinant protein drugs, including bispecific and trispecific antibodies.
-The multiple platforms of the Company meet advanced international standards, and has lead to the development of a series of novel, small molecule and protein drugs, covering multiple therapeutic areas with unmet medical needs.
+The Company focuses on the research and development of innovative drugs.
+With its experience and expertise in drug R&D, the Company has successfully established the R&D and commercialization platforms for small molecule drugs and complex recombinant protein drugs, including bispecific and trispecific antibodies.
+The multiple platforms of the Company meet international standards, and lead to the development of a series of novel, small molecule and protein drugs, covering multiple therapeutic areas with unmet medical needs.

-The Company’s R&D pipeline includes drug candidates at multiple stages of development.
-The drugs in clinical development stage include Donafenib tabelets, Jaktinib tabelets, Jaktinib creams, Alkotinib capsules, recombinant human thrombin for topical use and recombinant human thyroid stimulating hormone for injection.
-The continual advancement of our technology platforms and the growing diversity of pipeline creates a unique competitive advantage, and provides a solid foundation for continued expansion of future revenue.
+The Company’s R&D pipeline includes products at multiple stages of development.
+Donafenib Tablet has been marketed for the first-line treatment of advanced hepatocellular carcinoma.
+The clinical stage products include recombinant human Thrombin for Topical Use, Jaketinib Tablet, recombinant human Thyroid Stimulating Hormone for Injection, Jaketinib Cream, Obeticholic Acid Magnesium Tablet, ZG19018 Tablet, ZG005 Powder for Injection and Alkotinib Capsule, etc. The continuous advancement of our technology platforms and the growing pipeline create a unique competitive advantage and provide a solid foundation for future growth.

-Complex proteins, such as growth factors and antibodies, can be subjected to multiple post-translation modifications.
-Therefore, the manufacturing of those proteins in the living cells creates challenges for the process and quality control for protein-based therapeutics.
-Our CMC platform for complex recombinant proteins has allowed Zelgen to successfully develop recombinant human thrombin for topical use and recombinant human thyroid stimulating hormone for injection.
-These products create unique, competitive position in the Chinese market.
+Complex proteins, such as coagulation factors and antibodies, can be subjected to multiple post-translation modifications.
+Therefore, the manufacturing of those proteins in the living cells creates challenges for the process and quality control.
+Our CMC platform for complex recombinant proteins and antibodies has allowed Zelgen to successfully develop recombinant human thrombin for topical use and recombinant human thyroid stimulating hormone for injection, also bispecific antibody ZG005.
+These products create unique, competitive position in the market.